mellesies/thomas-ui-dev/README.md

 # Thomas
-Thomas (yes, I know it's not a very ~~clever~~original name) is an application lets you view and interact with Bayesian Networks.
+Thomas (yes, I know it's not a very original name) is an application lets you view and interact with Bayesian Networks.
 It consists of a client (which runs in the browser) and a server.
 This repository contains the source code for the client and should only be used for development purposes.

 ![img](img/screenshot.png)